IBM/aspera-cli/docs/README.erb.md

 <%=tool%> provides the following features:

-- Supports commands to Aspera server products (on-premise and SaaS)
+- Commands to Aspera server products (on-premise and SaaS)
 - Any command line **options** (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files, ...
-- Supports Commands, Options, and Option values shortcuts
+- Commands, Options, and Option values shortcuts
 - FASP [Transfer Agents](#transfer-clients-agents) can be: local `ascp`, or Connect Client, or any transfer node
 - Transfer parameters can be altered by modification of [**transfer-spec**](#transfer-specification), this includes requiring multi-session
 - Allows transfers from products to products, essentially at node level (using the node transfer agent)
-- Supports FaspStream creation (using Node API)
+- faspstream creation (using Node API)
-- Supports **Watchfolder** creation (using Node API)
+- **Watchfolder** creation (using Node API)
 - Additional command plugins can be written by the user
-- Supports download of faspex and Aspera on Cloud "external" links
+- Download of Faspex and Aspera on Cloud "external" links
-- Supports **Legacy** SSH based FASP transfers and remote commands (`ascmd`)
+- **Legacy** SSH based FASP transfers and remote commands (`ascmd`)

 Basic usage is displayed by executing: